 An important part of many loan document signings is the rescission period — the three business days during which the borrower has the right to cancel the agreement.
 But which days count toward a rescission period, and what are a Notary Signing Agent’s responsibilities regarding rescission disclosures?
 Here’s what you need to know.

-A rescission period is a consumer protection under the federal Truth in Lending Act (TILA) in which a borrower may cancel certain types of loans within 3 business days, typically starting with the next business day after the loan documents are signed and ending at midnight on the third business day.
+A rescission period is a consumer protection under the federal Truth in Lending Act (TILA) in which a borrower may cancel certain types of loans within 3 business days, typically starting the next business day after the loan documents are signed and ending at midnight on the third business day.

 The right to cancel applies to a residential mortgage transaction in which a borrower purchases a principal residence, refinances a loan transaction, and certain other types of loans.